qbicsoftware/rmageddon-cli/doc/Rmageddon.md

     > sessionInfo()$otherPkgs
 ```
+, where $otherPkgs is an optional character vector of other attached packages.
-This is your R package list, which is needed for rmageddon build to work properly.
+This is your R package list or commonly refered to 'sessioninfo file', which is needed for Rmageddon build to work properly.

 The subcommand <b>lint</b>
 ---------------------

 The subcommand <lint> is actually checking an R container project against some specified rule-set.
-Currently, *rmageddon* is assuming the following project structure:
+Currently, *Rmageddon* is assuming the following project structure:
 ```bash

     .